ledy-ccl/cs348-hw4/aux_readme_2.md

 - Use the `util.match` function to do unification and create possible bindings.
 - Use the `util.instantiate` function to bind a variable in the rest of a rule.
 - `Rule`s and `Fact`s have fields for `supported_by`, `supports_facts`, and `supports_rules`.
 Use them to track inferences!
-For example, imagine that a fact `F` and rule `R` matched to infer a new fact/rule `fr`.
+For example, imagine that a fact `F` and a rule `R` matched to infer a new fact/rule `fr`.
   - `fr` is *supported* by `F` and `R`.
-Add them to `fr`'s `supported_by` list - you can do this by passing them as a constructor argument when creating `fr`.
+Add them to `fr`'s `supported_by` list of lists - you can do this by passing them as a constructor argument when creating `fr`.
   - `F` and `R` now *support* `fr`.
 Add `fr` to the `supports_rules` and `supports_facts` lists (as appropriate) in `F` and `R`.

 #### Implementing `kb_retract`

-- An asserted fact should only be removed if it is unsupported.
-- An asserted rule should never be removed.
+- Asserted facts and rules that DO NOT have support can be retracted.

+- Asserted facts and rules that have support cannot be retracted; when attempted to be retracted, they can and should only be unasserted.

+- Inferred facts and rules that DO NOT have support shouldn’t even be existing and they should have been retracted when their supports were retracted.

+- Inferred facts and rules that have support cannot be retracted, and there’s no unasserting needed, as they are already unasserted.
+In other words, when inferred facts and rules are attempted to be retracted, nothing should be done to them.
+They _can_, however, be asserted after they have already been inferred, which then will give them stronger protection against retraction (as they would have to become both unasserted and unsupported to be retracted).
+This is not required by this homework, though, and is just something to know.

-- Use the `supports_rules` and `supports_facts` fields to find and adjust facts and rules that are supported by a retracted fact.
+- Use the `supports_rules` and `supports_facts` fields to find and adjust facts and rules that are supported by a retracted fact or rule.
+For every fact or rule that the retracted fact or rule supports:
-  - The `supported_by` lists in each fact/rule that it supports needs to be adjusted accordingly.
+  - Its corresponding list in the `supported_by` list of lists needs to be adjusted accordingly.
-  - If a supported fact/rule is no longer supported as a result of retracting this fact (and is not asserted), it should also be removed.
+  - If it is no longer supported as a result of the retraction and if it is also not asserted, it should be removed.

 ## Appendix: File Breakdown